dhgrs/NNabla-CycleGAN/README.md

 # NNabla-CycleGAN
-A Chainer implementation of Wasserstein GAN.
+A NNabla implementation of CycleGAN.

 # Requirements
 - Python3